microsoft/botframework-solutions/docs/_docs/overview/whats-new/0.8-beta/migrate-existing-va-to-0.8.md

 # Updated Virtual Assistant Template

 As part of the 0.8 release, we published a new version of the Virtual Assistant template.
-In this new version, we have transitioned the Skills capabilities into the 4.7 release of BotBuilder SDK as it reached the [General Availability milestone](https://github.com/microsoft/botbuilder-dotnet/releases/tag/v4.7.0).
+In this new version, we have transitioned the Skills capabilities into the 4.7 release of BotBuilder SDK as it reached the General Availability milestone in [C#](https://github.com/microsoft/botbuilder-dotnet/releases/tag/v4.7.0) and [JS](https://github.com/microsoft/botbuilder-js/releases/tag/4.8) as well.

 This is expected to be our last major template change ahead of the General Availability milestone planned for March 2020.